Canon 1300D vs Nikon D80

 It is notable that the 1300D offers wifi support, while the D80 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 1300D and the D80 have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the D80 have been discontinued, but can regularly be found used on ebay.
 The D80 was replaced by the Nikon D90, while the 1300D was followed by the Canon 2000D.
+Further information on the features and operation of the 1300D and D80 can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Nikon D80 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Nikon D80 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1300D: